muhammedjamsheer/Angular/Basics.md

  The ngIf Directives is used to add or remove HTML elements based on an expression.
 The expression must return a boolean value.
 If the expression is false then the element is removed, else the element is inserted

   * __ngFor__
-  The ngFor is an Angular structural directive, which repeats a portion of the HTML template once per each item from an iterable list
+  The ngFor is an Angular structural directive, which repeats a portion of the HTML template once per each item from an iterable list.

+    * __ngSwitch__
+  The ngSwitch directive lets you add/remove HTML elements depending on a match expression. ngSwitch directive used along with ngSwitchCase and ngSwitchDefault.